BISHT-CODER/Super-Store-Sales-Analysis/README.md

 ### Sales Trend
    • Sales increased steadily from 2014 to 2017, indicating consistent demand growth.

    • Stronger sales momentum was observed during the second half of the year (Q3–Q4),                 reflecting seasonal demand patterns.

    • While sales increased consistently,profit growth remained dependent on discount levels,          emphasizing the inportance of controlled proving strategies.

 ### Profit Trend
    • Profitability improved over time but showed higher volatility than sales.

    • High discount levels had a negative impact on profit, and in some cases led to loss, even when sales are high.
      ![High Discount impact](High_discount_impact.png).
 ### Trend Analytics Insight
-   • Sales growth did not always translate into profit growth, highlighing the importance of margin and discount control.
+   • Sales growth did not always translate into profit growth, highlighting the importance of margin and discount control.
 ### Customer Behaviour
    • The customer base exhibits extremely high repeat purchasing behavior , indicating strong customer retention.
    • Sales are primarily driven by high-frequency buyers, with the Consumer segment representing the largest share of customers.
 ### Key Takeaways
-   • Growth is demand - driven byt profitability is sensitive to discounting .
+   • Growth is demand - driven by profitability is sensitive to discounting .

    • Loyal, repeat customers are a critical driver of overall performance.

   # Strategic Recommendations :